cyrilverloop/doctrine-entities/README.md

 The XML file is located in the `config/doctrine/` directory.
 You just have to copy or reference it depending on your needs.
-If you use Symfony, the XML file just need to be referenced in the `resources/config/packages/doctrine.yaml` file :
+If you use Symfony, the XML file just needs to be referenced in the `resources/config/packages/doctrine.yaml` file :

 ```yaml
 doctrine: